Sell Your Artwork

 Decluttering or downsizing

-Sitting on value
+Sitting on potential value

 Step 1: Understand what you're selling